HL7/US-Core/input/pagecontent/general-guidance.md

 ### SNOMED CT United States Edition

-US Core uses the US Edition of [SNOMED CT] which is the official source of SNOMED CT for use in US healthcare systems.
-The US Edition is a standalone release that combines the content of both the US Extension and the International releases of SNOMED CT.
-For terminology servers to validate US Edition only codes, the proper URI should be used. `http://snomed.info/sct` should be understood to mean an unspecified edition/version and US Edition URI is `http://snomed.info/sct/731000124108`.
-To reference a particular version of the US Edition, the format should be `http://snomed.info/sct/731000124108/version/[YYYYMMDD]`.
-For more details see [Using SNOMED CT with FHIR].
+US Core uses the US Edition of [SNOMED CT], which is the official source of SNOMED CT for use in US healthcare systems.
+The US Edition is a standalone release that combines the content of the US Extension and the International releases of SNOMED CT.
+The proper URI should be used for terminology servers to validate US Edition only codes. `http://snomed.info/sct` should means an unspecified edition/version.  the US Edition URI is `http://snomed.info/sct/731000124108`.
+To reference a particular version of the US Edition, the URI version format should be `http://snomed.info/sct/731000124108/version/[YYYYMMDD]`.
+For more details, see [Using SNOMED CT with FHIR].
 </div><!-- new-content -->

 ###  Using UCUM codes in the [Quantity] datatype

 Both the [US Core Vital Signs Profile] and [US Core Laboratory Result Observation Profile] bind the `valueQuantity` datatypes to the [UCUM] code system.
 A FHIR [UCUM Codes value set] that defines all UCUM codes is in the FHIR specification.
-This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing or the units are missing altogether which will likely occur in the real world.
+This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing, or the units are missing, which will likely occur in the real world.

 **UCUM code provided**